Michael Atherton (musician): Academic career

 In 1993 Atherton was appointed Foundation Professor of Music at Western Sydney University.
 He built a teaching and research department that focused on Australian expressions.
 Subsequently, in 2001 he was appointed inaugural head of the School of Contemporary Arts (Music, Theatre, Dance, Fine Arts & Electronic Arts).
 Following a University restructure to a college based system, he was appointed Associate Dean of the College of Arts and Social Sciences, responsible for the research portfolio.
 Atherton's postgraduate supervision included sixteen successful doctorates in diverse fields of musical enquiry including, performance, cross-cultural composition, music therapy, ethnomusicology, and music for the screen.
 Atherton pioneered creative music therapy in adolescence, working at Rivendell (1978–80) with Professor Dame Marie Bashir.
 He played ‘world’ music in Sirocco (1980-6).

 Performing career

 Atherton is a composer and performer with broad experience in music for the concert hall, film, television and radio.
-He toured extensively throughout Asia, Europe, USA and Canada with Sirocco, the Atherton TableBand, and Southern Crossings, supported by Music Viva Australia.
+He is proficient in over thirty instruments and has toured extensively throughout Asia, Europe, USA and Canada with Sirocco, the Atherton TableBand, and Southern Crossings, supported by Music Viva Australia.
 He has made numerous CD recordings, documentary film scores and television themes, including the station music for TVS.
 Atherton played with the Renaissance Players (1974-1981), Southern Crossings Ensemble (1986-1993) and is currently a member of SynC, an electroacoustic duo.
 Performance highlights include the Aurora Festival 2008; New Interfaces for Musical Expression (NIME) opening concert, New York, June 2007; and NIME/Agora Resonances, Paris, 2006.